 Sustainability and Ethics

 Nature is at the essence of LUCIE AZARI, every material we craft from comes from the earth.
-The pieces are crafted in the finest materials produced from organic agriculture.
+The designs are crafted in the finest materials produced from organic agriculture.
 The fibres have been grown without any chemical pesticides, insecticides and respect the environment, animals, workers, and your health.

 We focus on a holistic process that puts sustainability first.
 Following this premise, never will we use non biodegradable, non organic, or cheap petroleum-based synthetic materials such as polyester, nylon or acrylic, even recycled they are toxic, polluting and when washed, release fibrous micro-plastics which persist in the environment and never degrade.